 Results

-Filtering and pre-processing of a large population from various regions for the micro-eukaryotic meta-analysis
+Filtering and pre-processing of a large population from various regions for the fungal meta-analysis

-Eight published fecal shotgun metagenomics cohorts and one indoor cohort were included in this meta-analysis 6,7,15–20.
-All published datasets contain at least two stages, CRC patients and healthy individuals; five published encompass the adenoma patients7,15,16,19,20 (table 1 and Supplementary Table 1).
-Our indoor cohort was generated with the new fecal metagenomic data from samples collected in Hong Kong from 2009 to 2012.
-Even though a subset of samples from this patient collective was published previously14, we have added complete follow-up clinical information (see Supplementary Table 2 and Methods).
-These nine studies were organized from eight countries and various sampling procedures, sample storage, and DNA extraction protocols.
-In the beginning, all raw sequencing data were reprocessed using the KneadData, Kraken225, and Bracken26 for taxonomic profiling (see Methods).
-Each sample has about 107.19 (median) high-quality paired reads that match the bacterial database, and 104.31 (median) paired sequences were aligned to the micro-eukaryotic genome (figure 1a).
-And the median ratio of micro-eukaryotes to bacteria was 10-2.80 (figure 1a), which is consistent with previous research27 that revealed that fungi occupy nearly 0.1% of the total enteric microbes.
-It acknowledges that our custom libraries, alignment, and results were reliable.
-Through the rarefaction curve (figure 1b), we could know that all cohort samples have reached or exceeded the plateau at 10,000.
-Hence, the minimum rarefies micro-eukaryotes counts of each individual were defined as 10,000 in the downstream analysis.
-We applied the strict criteria to remove a few samples to enhance outcomes rigour further and reduce the outlier effect (figure 1c).
-Because of the mEuk containing a low proportion, deep enough sequencing and free PCR were compulsory.
-Notably, one cohort19 whole-metagenomic-library preparation was employed 12 cycles of limited-cycle PCR; moreover, its sequencing size was five to ten times smaller than others.
-Therefore, we didn't adopt this cohort.
-At last, after three main filters (figure 1c and Methods), a total of 1,329 samples (525 healthy control, 350 adenoma patients, and 454 CRC characters) were accepted for downstream analysis.
-It is consistent with previous study23 that approximately 70% of individuals could be detected micro-eukaryotes in all gastrointestinal segments.
-Make up
+We collected shotgun metagenomic sequencing data from eight cohorts: xxx.
+All the raw sequencing data were reprocessed using the KneadData, Kraken225, and Bracken26 for taxonomic profiling.
+Each sample has about 107.19 (median) high-quality paired reads that match the bacterial database, and 104.31 (median) paired sequences were aligned to the fungal genome (figure 1a).
+The median ratio of fungi to bacteria was 10-2.80 (figure 1a), which is in consistent with a previous study27 which reported that fungi make up about 0.1% of the total enteric microbes.
+Rarefaction curve (figure 1b) showed that all cohort samples reached a plateau at 10,000 sequencing reads.
+Hence, the minimum rarefied fungal counts of each individual were defined as 10,000 in the downstream analysis.
+To ensure rigorous outcomes and reduce outlier effect, we applied strict sample filtering criteria (figure 1c).
+Collectively, we discarded 216 samples with unsatified sequencing quality, 211 outlier or contaminated samples.
+Additionally, 296 samples (~??% of the filtered samples) with low-fungi sequencing depth were filterd.
+It is consistent with a previous study23 that fungi could be detected in approximately 70% of individuals in the gut.

-The enteric micro-eukaryotic composition was alterations in CRC
+Alterations of enteric fungal and bacterial composition in CRC